Yluro/symmetry-measurements/README.md

 4. Results are printed to the console and saved in `<dataset_path>/autoSHAPE/`.

 ## Octahedral Distortion Parameters.
 Symmetry Measurements comes with a reimplementation of the [OctaDist](https://octadist.github.io/)$^3$ algorithm.
 This implementation is based on a topological approach.
 Several features from the original program have been pruned for the ease of portability to Olex2 and overall redundancy.
-The Octahedral distortion parameters module calculates all the values normally produced by Octadist.Values are normally consistent with OctaDist.
+The Octahedral distortion parameters module calculates all the values normally produced by Octadist plus a $\tau$ parameter that tells the deviation from the ideal $180^\circ$ degree trans angles. **Values are normally consistent with OctaDist but may differ in extremely distorted octahedrons or ideal trigonal prisms.**
 - Bond length distortion:
 ```math
 \zeta = \sum_{i=1}^6 |d_i - d_{mean}|